tanishagerg/SRNCA/blogpost.md

 *Each set of hyperparameters was tested on each of the four textures and corresponds to a color.
 As shown, the roundleaf target image had the most variability.*

 ## Effectiveness of the Gram Function
-The first thing I did was use random values for the hyperparameters and see the result.
-I recorded the numbers for the parameters used, and the final loss that the algorithm gave, after 16383 steps.
-I also gave my own rating for the texture, on a scale of 0-5, with 5 being great: the color and unique patterns were extremely close to the target texture, and 0 being poor: the color or pattern was completely different from the target texture.
+Firstly, apart from the hyperparameters themselves, I wanted to see how well the style loss (which if you remember from earlier, is calculated using Gram Matrices) judged the training image as it was developing.
+To do this, I simply plotted the final loss against my own rating of texture at its last step.
+I rated the textures on a scale of 0-5, with 5 being great: the color and unique patterns were extremely close to the target texture, and 0 being poor: the color or pattern was completely different from the target texture.

 Here are some examples of generated textures and how I decided to score them: